pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 ### Installing Helm and the kubernetes CLI commands:

+Pega supports using Helm version 2.1 and later and the Kubernetes Command Line Interface (CLI) 1.15 and later.
+The latest runbooks use Helm version 3.0 and kubernetes-cli 1.17.0.
+It’s recommended to use these versions.
+If you use Helm 2.x, some of the commands will differ slightly for Helm 2.x.

+The default Helm version available in chocolatey is 3.0.x; the default version of kubernetes-cli is 1.17.x.

-To do so, enter the choco install command listed for each application into your Powershell command prompt as shown:
+Enter the choco install command listed for each application into your Powershell command prompt as shown:

 -   To install [Helm](https://chocolatey.org/packages/kubernetes-helm): in the
     Powershell command prompt, enter: